A hemorrhoidectomy is an operation to remove hemorrhoids.

 Leading up to the procedure: Do not eat or drink anything after midnight.Your doctor will order a laxative for you.
 It will cleanse your colon and rectum.Arrange for someone to take you home after the surgery.

 Talk to your doctor about your medications, even non-prescription medications.
-You may be asked to stop taking some medications up to one week before the procedure, like:
+You may be asked to stop taking some medications up to 1 week before the procedure.

 Your surgery will be done using either: Spinal anesthesia—You will be numb from the mid-abdomen down.

 Discuss these options with your doctor before the day of your surgery.